YaleOpenLab/hack4climate/Prompt3/README.md

 ## Intuitive Frontend for interacting with B-CAT Smart contracts

 ### Background
-On November 2018, DDL convened a design sprint in London collaboration with Oxford University.
+On November 2018, Data Driven Labs convened a design sprint in London collaboration with Oxford University.
 The sprint focused on discussing the merits and necessary architecture for the application of Blockchain for tracking action of Non-State actors — i.e. Blockchain for Climate Action Tracking, or B-CAT.
 With the outputs of this sprint, a team from Oxford University presented the B-Cat collective group to a running hackathon.
 The team has established an ongoing open source project at [commit-me.com](https://www.commit-me.com) to track and fund climate pledges by Oxford University’s colleges.

 ### Challenge
 #### Description